-Liposuction is for the most part a cosmetic procedure.
+Liposuction is, for the most part, a cosmetic procedure.
 Its primary purpose is to remove unwanted fat from the body.
 In a lot of cases, this is immovable fat that tends to be exercise/diet-resistant.
 Perhaps you can relate to that?
-Despite your best efforts there are pockets of fat that refuse to move.
-In such cases there is only one answer and that is liposuction.
-Singapore and the rest of South East Asia have seen a growing demand for liposuction surgeries.
+Despite your best efforts, there are pockets of fat that refuse to move.
+In such cases, there is only one answer and that is liposuction.
+Singapore and the rest of South-East Asia have seen a growing demand for liposuction surgeries.
 This is no thanks to the global obesity epidemic, which is now well-established in the Asia region.
 Liposuction is now the most common of all the cosmetic procedures done in the USA, UK and other parts of Europe.
 The demand for Liposuction is also getting higher in Singapore.
-One of the most famous plastic surgeons in Singapore is Dr Shens, who is specialised in Liposuction procedure.
+One of the most famous plastic surgeons in Singapore is Dr Shens, who is specialised in Liposuction procedures.

 Surgeons can perform liposuction treatments on just about any part of the body, including the face and neck.
 Popular demand is for those areas where fat deposits become most problematic, including:

 The results are usually instant and pleasing to the patient.
 However, a lot of these treatments are invasive type surgeries.
 What this means is that there will always be some downtime.
 However, most folks would agree that a little downtime is a small price to pay.